KATT/next-ssr-form/README.md

 - Works without JS enabled!
 - E2E type safety!
 TypeScript types inferred between client <-> server with all the nice autocomplete jazz
 - [zod](https://github.com/colinhacks/zod) for data validation
-- [babel-plugin-superjson-next](babel-plugin-superjson-next) to be able to avoid parsing date fields

 ## Wanna play around with it?

 ```bash